EvyatarHaim1/Immutable.js-React/README.md

-Learning the Immutable.js labrary with React & Redux.
+Learning the Immutable.js labrary with React.